This study serves to remind that acetaminophen may carry some very real risks.

 According to court documents, at least 100 Tylenol lawsuits involving liver damage allegations are now pending in a federal multidistrict litigation underway in U.S. District Court, Eastern District of Pennsylvania.
 All of the lawsuits allege that Tylenol products can cause liver damage, even when taken as directed.
 The lawsuits further allege that many victims of Tylenol liver damage were hospitalized, required a liver transplant, or died, as a result of acetaminophen in the over-the-counter medications.
 (In Re: Tylenol (Acetaminophen) Marketing, Sales Practices and Products Liability Litigation, MDL No. 2436)

 This past summer, Johnson & Johnson announced it was adding more prominent, red-lettered warnings to the labels of Tylenol products regarding the potential for sever liver damage.
 According to a report from Bloomberg.com, Extra Strength Tylenol – which contains 500 milligrams of acetaminophen per tablet - was to appear with the warnings in October.
 Other products will bear the warnings in the coming months.**

 Individuals who suffered acetaminophen-induced liver damage resulting in hospitalization, liver transplantation or death allegedly associated with a Tylenol product may be entitled to compensation for medical expenses and other injury-related damages.
-Find out more about filing a Tylenol lawsuit by visiting Bernstein Liebhard LLP’s website.
+Learn more about filing a lawsuit alleging Tylenol liver damage by visiting Bernstein Liebhard LLP’s website.
 For a free evaluation of your claim, please call 800-511-5092.